JasonCaldwellMBA/Basic_Calculator/README.md

 * Accept number pad inputs.
 * Mobile inputs interacting with a phone's number pad.
 Currently users can enter the various options on their device; but the input isn't going through the users phone's keyboard.
 * Create a financial calculator (most likely will be a different project).

+## Licensing

+See the file called LICENSE.

+### About the developer
+To see additional information and other projects please visit my [personal website](http://jdcald13.com).